What age group do you serve?

 Does your school follow Texas State Standards?

-We follow the Texas State Standards, common core standards and research-based best practices for curriculum alignment and delivery of instruction.
-Our adopted Mathematics and Language Arts curriculums are based on National Standards, both in terms of the content covered and the methodology of instruction.
+We follow the Common Core Standards, national standards that exceed Texas State Standards.
+We align the curriculum and delivery of instruction to ensure that our project work is based on these standards.
 Our daily use of investigative project work allows us to meet national standards in STEM education, which contributes to our recognition as a STEM accredited school.

 Why do students spend so much time in the day on investigations and project work?